Jake Auchincloss: Tenure

 On January 6, 2021, after the 2021 attack on the United States Capitol, Auchincloss tweeted his agreement with lawmakers' calls to remove President Donald Trump from office, either through the Twenty-fifth Amendment to the United States Constitution or impeachment.
 Auchincloss voted to certify the results of the 2020 United States presidential election in the early morning of January 7, 2021.
 On January 21, he voted to approve the congressional waiver for General Lloyd Austin, President Joe Biden's nominee for Secretary of Defense.

 On June 16, 2022, seven people affiliated with The Late Show with Stephen Colbert, including Robert Smigel, were arrested by U.S. Capitol Police and charged with unlawful entry into the complex.
 According to a letter from Jim Jordan and Rodney Davis, the Colbert crew was let back into the building with the help of Auchincloss and Adam Schiff, leading to the unlawful entry charges.
 In a statement released by an Auchincloss spokesperson, Matt Corridoni said of the incident, "We do not condone any inappropriate activity and cannot speak to anything that occurred after hours."

-Syria

-In 2023, Auchincloss was among 56 Democrats to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+In Congress, Auchincloss voted with President Joe Biden 100% of the time according to FiveThirtyEight.
+This gives him a Biden Plus/Minus score of +1 with higher support for Biden than would be expected given the makeup of his district.
+Auchincloss backed Biden to run for re-election in 2024 and urged Democrats to more aggressively defend him despite concerns about his age and health, including on right wing media.

+On January 25, 2023, Auchincloss delivered a one-minute speech on the House floor entirely generated using ChatGPT, making it the first speech in Congress to be written with artificial intelligence programs.
+The speech was about creating a U.S.–Israel research facility centered on artificial intelligence.

+Auchincloss endorsed Pennsylvania Governor Josh Shapiro for role of Kamala Harris' running mate in the 2024 Presidential election outlining his centrist appeal, "Harris needs to win Pennsylvania, signal moderation and reassure Haley voters that she'll stand up to the left.
+The more the Twitter left piles on [Shapiro], the more helpful he is to Harris."

+On September 17, 2023, Auchincloss told The Boston Globe that he would not be challenging Ed Markey in the Democratic primary for U.S. Senate in Massachusetts, ending long-running speculation that he may join the race.
+He said he would instead be focusing on serving as the inaugural chairman of Majority Democrats, a new group of Democratic elected officials.